-Since 2015, the Parsons School of Constructed Environments teams up with the New York Department of Transportation to create the annual Parsons Street Seats space.
+Since 2015, the School of Constructed Environments, Parsons School of Design teams up with the New York Department of Transportation to create the annual Parsons Street Seats space.

 Class of 2017 Mission

 Street Seats is a program launched by the Department of Transportation to maximize public seating throughout the city.
 In partnership with The New School, this public seating structure was designed and built by a multidisciplinary group of students.